Higher Order Rigidity and Energy: Rigidity certificates from energy analysis

+\begin{proof} The idea is to apply Lemma \ref{lem:ind2a} to $f$ after a change of variables so that the $\y$-coordinates span $K$ and the $\x$-coordinates span $\overline{K}$.
+The hypothesis that $(G,\p)$ has a $(1,2)$ $E$-flex corresponds to the hypothesis of Lemma \ref{lem:ind2a} that says the 2nd derivative test is inconclusive at the origin.
+Now we give the formal details.

-Let $\p(t) = \p + \p' t +\cdots $ be a $(1,2)$ $E$-flex of $(G,\p)$, which exists by hypothesis.
-By Lemma \ref{lem: e-flex / f-flex}, the trajectory $\delta \p(t) = \p' t+\cdots$ is a $(1,2)$ $f$-flex at the origin.
+Let $\p(t) = \p + \a^{(1)} t +\cdots $ be a $(1,2)$ $E$-flex of $(G,\p)$, which exists by hypothesis.
+By Lemma \ref{lem: e-flex / f-flex}, the trajectory $\delta \p(t) = \a^{(1)} t+\cdots$ is a $(1,2)$ $f$-flex at the origin.
 Because $f(\delta\p(t))$ vanishes through second-order in $t$, the 2nd derivative test must be inconclusive for $f$ at the origin.
 Moreover, the Hessian of $f$ at the origin is equal to the Hessian of $E$ at $\p$, which implies that its kernel is $K$.
 This establishes the assumption (A1) used in Lemma \ref{lem:ind2a}.

-The next hypothesis of Lemma \ref{lem:ind2a} is that, for all trajectories in the family $\{\delta\p(t;\p',\p'')\}$, in the Taylor expansion
+The next hypothesis of Lemma \ref{lem:ind2a} is that, for all trajectories in the family $\{\delta\p(t;\a^{(2)},\a^{(1)})\}$, in the Taylor expansion

 we have $a_3 = 0$.
-This follows from the fact that $f$ is non-negative in a neighborhood of the origin, which, in turn follows from Theorem \ref{thm: E min and rigidity}, since $E$ is stiff-bar at $\p$.
+This follows from the fact that $f$ is non-negative in a neighborhood of the origin, which, in turn follows from Theorem \ref{thm: E min and rigidity}, since $E$ is stiff-bar at $\p$ (see Remark~\ref{rem:minNoy3}).
 (This also follows directly from Theorem \ref{thm:coin}, since $\p(t)$ is a (1,2) E-flex, so the theorem implies it is also a (1,3) E-flex.)
-Finally, we pick an orthonormal basis for $\ell$-pinned configuration space of the form $\{\v_1, \ldots, \v_n,\u_1, \ldots, \u_m\}$ such that the $\v_i$ span $\overline{K}$ and the $\u_i$ span $K$.
+Finally, in pinned configuration space, we pick an orthonormal basis $\{\v_1, \ldots, \v_n\}$ for $\overline{K}$ and an orthonormal basis $\{\u_1, \ldots, \u_m\}$ for ${K}$.
 We now define a function $\tilde{f}(\x,\y)$ by

-This function $\tilde{f}$ satisfies the assumption (A2).
-Because it is related to $f$ by a linear change of coordinates, it also satisfies (A1) and the third order vanishing condition on its Taylor expansion.
+This function $\tilde{f}$ satisfies the assumption (A2) in Section \ref{Sec:4test}.
+Because it is related to $f$ by a linear change of coordinates, $\tilde{f}$ also satisfies (A1).
+Since $f$ is not a saddle, neither is $\tilde{f}$ and so the third order vanishing condition on its Taylor expansion must be satisfied.